Skip to content

 Music Aficionado Leaves Generous Gift for UM Scholars

-University of Mississippi junior Frankie Amore, a native of Charles Town, West Virginia, presents a recital April 17 in Nutt Auditorium.
+University of Mississippi junior Frankie Amore, a native of Charles Town, West Virginia, presented a recital April 17 in Nutt Auditorium.
 Amore is a recipient of the Lindsey-Snell Scholarship endowed by the late Ellis C. Lindsey Jr. of Moss Point, Mississippi, in memory of his parents.

 Ellis C. Lindsey Jr. was passionate about music.